varabyte/kobweb-intellij-plugin/README.md

 * The `kobweb-ide-plugin` version in the `libs.version.toml` is correct (and does *not* end in a `-SNAPSHOT` suffix).
 * The `intellij-plugin` version is up-to-date (the build process will emit a warning if not).
-* The `intellij.version` property in the `build.gradle.kts` file is set to the current stable release.
+* The `intellij.version` property in the `build.gradle.kts` file is set to as low a version as possible (to maximize compatibility).
-* The `patchPluginXml.sinceBuild` and `patchPlugin.untilBuild` properties (especially the latter) still make sense (and have been verified).
+* The `patchPlugin.untilBuild` property still encompasses the latest EAP version.
 * The [CHANGELOG.md](CHANGELOG.md) file has been updated with the new version and its changes.
 * You've tested the plugin locally by running `:plugin:buildPlugin` and installing it from disk.